 LET’S TALK ABOUT THIS VERY FAMOUS LIBRARY

 One of the places that I really, REALLY wanted to visit was the “Harry Potter Library” or rather “Livraria Lello”.
 A bookstore which is reported to be an inspiration for Harry Potter’s author, J.K Rowling when she was teaching English in Porto.
-In reality, this bookstore is one of the oldest in Portugal and one of the best in the world.
+In reality, this bookstore is one of the oldest in Portugal and claimed to be one of the best in the world.

-Was it worth that 5e?
+Was it worth that 5 euros?
 It’s not much but if I could turn back time, I think I’d prefer to spend that money in a different way.
 Like for wine or something… In my opinion, it was a little bit overrated.
 Although, you have to notice that I had high expectations.
 Maybe that was a mistake but well…

 PLATFORM 9 ¾?